 The Associated Press

-One is called the payroll survey.
-It asks mostly large companies and government agencies how many people they employed during the month.
-This survey produces the number of jobs gained or lost.
-For March, the payroll survey showed that companies and government agencies added 192,000 jobs.
+The business survey asks mostly large companies, nonprofits and government agencies how many people they employed during the month.
+For April, the payroll survey showed that companies and government agencies added 288,000 jobs.

-The other is the household survey.
-Government workers ask whether the adults in a household have a job.
+In the household survey, government workers ask whether the adults in a household have a job.
 Those who don't are asked whether they're looking for one.
 If they are, they're considered unemployed.
-If they aren't looking for a job, they're not considered part of the workforce and aren't counted as unemployed.
+If they aren't looking for a job, they're not considered part of the workforce and are not counted as unemployed.
 The household survey produces each month's unemployment rate.

 Unlike the payroll survey, the household survey captures farm workers, the self-employed and people who work for new companies.
 It also does a better job of capturing hiring by small businesses.

 But the household survey is more volatile from month to month.
 The Labor Department surveys just 60,000 households, a small fraction of the more than 100 million U.S. households.

 By contrast, the payroll survey seeks information from 145,000 companies and government agencies.
 They employ roughly one-third of non-farm employees.
 The employers send forms to the Labor Department or fill out online surveys, noting how many people they employ.
 They also provide pay, hours worked and other details.

 Most Americans focus more on the unemployment rate, which comes from the household survey.
 But economists generally prefer the jobs figure from the payroll survey.

 Copyright 2014 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.